oxygen safety alarm

 - Built-in 80dB audible and visual alarm indications

 - IP54 Enclosure - prevents water damage during wash-down

 Properly placing carbon dioxide gas monitoring alarms during installation cannot be underestimated.
-Serious thought should be put into planning the placement, electrical wiring, careful protection of devices as well as how to train employees about the devices and what to do if they go off.
-In every instance a risk assessment is the initial key to safety.
+Serious thought should be put into planning the placement, electrical wiring, and careful protection of devices as well as how to train employees about the devices and what to do if they go off.
+In every instance, a risk assessment is the initial key to safety.

 - Oxygen sensor